knandersen/dmjx-intelligent-design-2024/README.md

 ### [Module 1: Teachable Machine](/modules/module1-teachable-machine/)

-This first module will give an introduction to using machine learning to classify images, sounds and body poses.
-These classifications will be an input mechanism for building apps.
+This first module gives an introduction to the field of intelligence in computing.
+Students use machine learning to classify images, sounds and body poses.
+These classifications become an input mechanism for building apps.

 #### Talks